 When it comes to paying for college, the loan process can be confusing.
 There are a lot of options, but they are far from equal.
 It’s important to make sure you understand how to apply for each type of loan, and that your student focuses on low-cost loans before taking on more expensive debt.

 As you may know, focusing on federal loans will help keep costs down.
-Subsidized loans are the best, then unsubsidized loans.
+There are subsidized loans and then there are unsubsidized loans, and understanding the difference between the two is key.
 As a parent, you can also take out Parent PLUS loans to help fund your student’s education.

-After federal loans, private loans are an option.
-It’s vital to know the process to finding and applying for the right ones, so if you need to go the route of choosing a private student loan, you’ll know what to research and how to compare loans to get your best offer.
+After the idea of federal loans has been exhausted and you still find you are in need of additional aid, private loans are an option.
+It’s vital to know critical information about how they work and finding and applying for the right ones, so if you need to go the route of choosing a private student loan, you’ll know what to research and how to compare loans to get your best offer.

 Applying for Direct Federal Student Loans